-Preeclampsia, also written pre-eclampsia, is a condition during pregnancy when there is a sudden, sharp rise in blood pressure, swelling (edema) and albuminuria (excess protein albumin leaks into the urine).
-Swelling tends to occur in the face, hands and feet.
+Preeclampsia is a condition during pregnancy where there is a sudden rise in blood pressure and swelling, mostly in the face, hands, and feet.

-Preeclampsia is the most common complication that can occur during a pregnancy.
-It generally develops during the third trimester and affects about 1 in every 20 pregnancies.
+Preeclampsia is the most common complication to occur during pregnancy.
+It generally develops during the third trimester and affects about 1 in 20 pregnancies.

 Fast facts on preeclampsia

 Here are some key points about preeclampsia.
 More detail and supporting information is in the main article.